abelisle-mulesoft/azure-event-hubs-sapi-example/documentation/how-to-guide.md

 <img src="assets/image34.png" style="width:7.5in;height:4.25625in" />

+> [!IMPORTANT]
-> :warning: **REMARK:** The Secret ID is a unique identifier and does not represent the client id.
+> The Secret ID is a unique identifier and does not represent the client id.
 More importantly, we do not need the secret id.

 Click **Home** in the breadcrumbs (upper left corner) to return to the Azure Portal home page.